salesforce/botsim/docs/tutorials.rst

 - ``botsim_generation`` is the generation service to parse bot data, apply paraphrasing models and generate dialog goals
 - ``botsim_simulation`` is the simulation service to perform agenda-based user simulation
-- ``botsim_remediation`` is the remediation service to perform analysis and aggregate dashboard reports.
+- ``botsim_remediation`` is the remediation service to perform analysis and aggregate dashboard reports

 Next we will provide detailed instructions for using the App.